transparency-treasury/developer-hub/contribute.md

 Follow us through GitHub (@transparency-treasury) to keep up to date on new APIs and updates as they become available.
 For questions, comments, or to report an issue, contact us.

-The project is in the public domain, and we encourage you to [contribute to it on GitHub](http://github.com/[agency]/[developer-hub]) by improving on it or making your own apps and tools using [Agency]'s data.

 ##### Check out the repo

 <ul class="repo-list no-padding">